GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdflexure.rst

     - A file list with extension ".lis" does not need the **+l** modifier and will be automatically recognized as a file list.

+    **Note**: The horizontal dimensions are expected to be in meters.
+If you have grids in km then you can append **+uk** to do the required conversion when the grid is read.
+All input grids must have the same dimensions.

 .. _-D:

 **-D**\ *rm*/*rl*\ [/*ri*]\ /*rw*